|Worst Areas||Briarcliff Road on the north, Interstate 55 on the south, Pinecrest Road on the east, Schmidt Road on the west|

 On September 22, 1994, a Bolingbrook gang member named Anthony Yeargain got in his car and drove from his Woodcreek Apartments address to the Beaconridge subdivision, in that subdivision he was spotted by a 16 year old and 13 year old rival gang members who pulled out a .38 caliber revolver and shot Anthony in the head as he drove by.
 Yeargain was able to drive his car to the nearby strip mall next door and ask for help, once he got to the hospital his life started to slip away and he died shortly thereafter that day.
 After this shooting death fear spread to Bolingbrook High School as the homecoming prep rally was cancelled while extra security was brought in for the Romeoville High School football game (Chicago Tribune Tim Tierney September 24, 1994).
 This was an example of how bad the Beaconridge area was becoming around this time.

 By the later 1990s Bolingbrook police cracked down on the gangs of Bolingbrook heavily and drastically reduced gang activity in the suburb and further more into the 21st century.
 Beaconridge was heavily cleaned up and Woodcreek fell under new management which kept the area safer.
-Innsbrook has been completely transformed into higher income apartments in recent years.
+Innsbrook has been completely transformed into higher income apartments in recent years known as Promenade Apartments.
 Fernwood is safer than it used to be as well.
 Most of Bolingbrook’s heavier gang activity happened in the 1990s which brought the suburb a bad reputation for being a tough community.